 DIoD final workshop © Muneta Yokomatsu / IIASA

-On 17 October 2023, IIASA organised the final DIoD project workshop, where participants discussed project results and avenues for future research.
+On 17 October 2023, IIASA organised a full-day DIoD project workshop, where participants discussed project results and avenues for future research.
 The workshop brought together researchers and experts from various universities, the Austrian Institute of Economic Research (WIFO), the Joint Vienna Institute (JVI), the World Bank and the International Monetary Fund (IMF).

 Agenda & Abstracts